MSc Climate Change Science and PolicyFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

 You will study a number of core units and, between January and September, you will complete a research project.
 During phase one of the project, you will research background material and develop basic practical skills, in preparation for the main phase of the project starting in May.
 Feedback is given throughout this phase to develop your research and communication skills.
 In phase two you will conduct an independent investigation into a chosen topic, supervised by one of the academic team.
 The project is submitted as a paper and the main findings are presented in a research colloquium.

 Visit our programme catalogue for full details of the structure and unit content for our MSc in Climate Change Science and Policy.

 An upper second-class honours degree (or international equivalent) in a scientific discipline, such as chemistry, physics, engineering, mathematics, biology, earth sciences, geography or environmental sciences.
 Relevant professional experience or qualifications can also be put forward for consideration as equivalent to the academic entry requirements given above.
 These will be considered on a case-by-case basis.

 See international equivalent qualifications on the International Office website.

 If English is not your first language, you need to meet this profile level:

 Further information about English language requirements and profile levels.

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-Previous graduates have gone on to work at a wide range of employers after completing this MSc, including environmental consultancy, the Centre for Ecology and Hydrology and the UK Met Office, as well as numerous PhD positions.
+Previous graduates have gone on to work at a wide range of employers after completing this MSc, including environmental consultancy, UK and other governments, the Centre for Ecology and Hydrology and the UK Met Office, as well as numerous PhD positions.